koskine/koskine/README.md

 - Hi, I’m Iiro Koskinen
 - I'm studying ICT at TUNI (Started in 2020)
-- I know Python and C++
+- I know Python, C++ and Java
-- Here I have some of the bigger projects I have done in school so far
+- Here I have some of the bigger projects I have done with Python and C++ in school so far and also some smaller Java projects as I haven't done any bigger ones yet.
 - In the future I also plan to add personal projects here

 <!---